avipars/advanced_coms/ctf/README.md

 Files for solving the course CTF

+We were given a pcap file and an introduction.
+After analysis via wireshark, we found an image called poison_apple.png.
+Embeded in the image was a executable file...